choregus/RaspberryPi-Traffic-Lights/README.md

 It is recommended that you run the script when the Raspberry Pi boots, and this can be done using the `@reboot` function in crontab.
 An example entry could be:

 `@reboot sudo python /home/pi/sales.py &`

+## Things to note
+You should find your